 - Difficulty of connecting to sophisticated hardware like the Багта-50

 The first seems insurmountable without adding inappropriate complexity to the system.
-But both drawbacks can be worked around by interfacing the 1950s Soviet technology to an existing GSM device.
+But both drawbacks can be worked around by interfacing the 1950s Soviet technology to an existing mobile device.

 This was made more difficult because of the bizarre and proprietary connector used in the Nokia hardware design.

-My phone is a Nokia 6086, type RM-260, GSM quad-band.
+My phone was a Nokia 6086, type RM-260, GSM quad-band.
 For many years most Nokia handsets used the "Pop-Port" connector, described on the useful pinouts.ru site.
 The Pop-Port contacts are: